-The Integrated Urban Development Framework (IUDF) 2014 sets out a policy framework to guide the development of inclusive, resilient and liveable urban settlements.
-The IUDF identifies nine priority objective levers namely:
+The Draft Integrated Urban Development Framework (IUDF) 2014 sets out a policy framework to guide the development of inclusive, resilient and liveable urban settlements.
+The IUDF identifies eight priority objective levers namely:

-- i) Integrated Urban Planning and Management is essential for coherent development. - ii) Integrated transport and mobility is vital component for economic infrastructure investment. - iii) Integrated and sustainable human settlements are key to redressing the prevailing apartheid geography, restructuring cities, shifting ownership profiles and choices, and creating more humane, safe living and working conditions. - iv) Integrated urban infrastructure, which is resource efficient and provides for both universal access and more inclusive economic growth. - v) Efficient land governance and management that grow through investments in land and property resulting in inclusive, multi-functional urban spaces. - vi) Inclusive economic development.
+- i) Integrated Spatial Planning is essential for coherent development. - ii) Integrated transport and mobility is vital component for economic infrastructure investment. - iii) Integrated and sustainable human settlements are key to redressing the prevailing apartheid geography, restructuring cities, shifting ownership profiles and choices, and creating more humane, safe living and working conditions. - iv) Integrated urban infrastructure, which is resource efficient and provides for both universal access and more inclusive economic growth. - v) Efficient land governance and management that grow through investments in land and property resulting in inclusive, multi-functional urban spaces. - vi) Inclusive economic development.
 Cities and towns that are dynamic and efficient, foster entrepreneurial and innovation, sustain livelihoods, enable economic growth and generates the tax base needed to sustain and expand public services and amenities. - vii) Empowered active communities.
-Cities and towns that are home to socially and culturally diverse citizens, who are actively involved in the city. - viii) Effective urban governance managing the intergovernmental dynamics within the city. - ix) Sustainable finances Cities and towns that are supported by a fiscal framework that acknowledges the development potential and pressures of urban spaces, manages finances effectively and efficiently, and integrates resources and partnerships for inclusive urban growth.
+Cities and towns that are home to socially and culturally diverse citizens, who are actively involved in the city. - viii) Effective urban governance managing the intergovernmental dynamics within the city.